Semi-simple actions of the Higman-Thompson groups $T_n$ on finite-dimensional CAT(0) spaces: Thompson's groups, chain groups and ring groups

-\begin{lemma}[cf.\ {\cite[Proposition 1.5]{KKL}}] Let $G_{\mathcal{F}}$ be an $m$-ring group for some $m\geq 4$.
-Then for all $m'\geq m$, there exists an $m'$-ring group $H$ such that $G\cong H$. \end{lemma} \begin{proof} Although the proof is similar as the corresponding result for chain groups ({\cite[Proposition 1.5]{KKL}}), we add some arguments needed for ring groups.
+\begin{proof} Although the proof is similar to the corresponding result for chain groups (Proposition 1.5 of \cite{KKL}), we add some arguments needed for ring groups.
 It is enough to show the case where $m'=m+1$.